ArturKlauser/raspberrypi-rstudio/README.md

 An attempt was made to have the build run on dockerhub autobuild, but its VMs take about 3 times longer than a native build on a Raspberry Pi 3 B+ and run into the 4 hour time limit imposed for autobuilds.
-Overcoming this would have required to split the Dockerfile.\*\_deb build files into 3 sequential builds each, which was not considered worthwhile.
+Overcoming this would have required to split the Dockerfile.\*\-deb build files into 3 sequential builds each, which was not considered worthwhile.
+So the infrastructure to hook into dockerhub autobuilds has been removed again from this repository.

 The Dockerfiles are set up for cross-build by default.
 To build natively, first comment out the cross-build commands: